 There are over 12,000 people in NSW prisons on any given day.
 The most recent prison health survey estimated that 62.9% had been diagnosed with a mental health disorder with many reporting psychotic symptoms, and almost two thirds (65.2%) experiencing a significant trauma (Justice Health and Forensic Mental Health Network (2017a).
-For Aboriginal people and women these figures are considerably higher (Justice Health and Forensic Mental Health Network, 2017a, 2017b).
+For Aboriginal people and women these figures are considerably higher (Justice Health and Forensic Mental Health Network, 2017a).
 A Mental Health Commission of NSW (2017) paper on NSW prisons advocated that mental health and trauma should be consider typical of people presenting in prison.

 NSW Corrective Services provides psychiatric, mental health and counselling services, but the extent of these services is limited by a range of factors including resources.
 An Audit Office of NSW (2017) report found that 75 percent of inmates are not receiving access to therapeutic programs before their earliest release date.
-As raised by Justice Action and other advocacy groups8, when run by CSNSW clinical staff, some people in prison can be reluctant to engage in counselling and therapeutic programs as these same staff may also report to parole boards and influence release decisions.
+As raised by Justice Action and other advocacy groups1, when run by Corrective Services NSW mental health staff some people in prison can be reluctant to engage in counselling and therapeutic programs run as these same staff may also report to parole board and influence release decisions.

-There is a strong argument for providing people in prisoner with the opportunity to also engage in online mental health and offence focused services through digital devices, including in-cell digital services.
-Government and non-government organisations could provide online, e-health type interventions to meet the substantial needs of people in prison with services some prisoners may experience as more emotionally or culturally safe.
-While there will be challenges and risks to be managed in the development and implementation, such opening up of the prison system to community services is strongly advocated as being important to positively transforming how prisons operate (McNeil, 2018).
+There is a strong argument for also providing people in prisoner with the opportunity to engage in online mental health and offence focused services through digital devices, including in-cell digital services.
+Government and non-government organisations could provide online, e-health type interventions to meet the substantial needs of people within prison that may be experienced by some prisoners as more emotionally or cultural safe.
+While there will be challenges and risk to be managed in the development and implementation, such opening up of the prison system to community services is strongly advocated as being important to positively transforming how prisons operate (McNeil, 2018).